priteshdube/priteshdube/README.md

 Web Developer and AI Enthusiast
 -------------------------------

-* 🌍  I'm based in Queens, New York.
+* 🌍  I'm based in Nashville, Tennesse.
 * ✉️  You can contact me at [dubeypritesh88@gmail.com](mailto:dubeypritesh88@gmail.com)
-* 🧠  I'm learning MERN Stack
+* 🧠  I'm a full stack web developer and AI enthusiast.
 * 🤝  I'm open to collaborating on Web Development Projects

 ### Skills